 These additional options aren’t loan apps, but they can help cover you in case you are short on cash before payday arrives.

 Chime is an app that works a bit differently than the other resources we’ve talked about here.
-Chime is an online bank that offers features to protect you from coming up short before payday.
+Chime is an online financial technology company that offers features to protect you from coming up short before payday.

 For instance, if you use your debit card and overdraft up to (but no more than) $100, Chime won’t charge you any overdraft fees.